realiefan/Academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Cloud, Code & Security
+role:

 # Organizations/Affiliations to show in About widget
-organizations:
+organizations: Cloud, Code & Security
-  - name: Cloud, Code & Security
+  - name:
     url:

 # Short bio (displayed in user profile at end of posts)